vinit-chauhan/cread/README.md

 ## Overview

 This C program provides a simple file encryption and decryption tool using the XOR cipher.
 The XOR cipher is a basic symmetric key algorithm that operates by bitwise XORing each byte of the plaintext with a corresponding byte of the key.
+Note: We are re-creating the utility in Rust to leverage Memory-safety, and With the rust implementation, we will be incorporating more encryption algorithms.

 ## Usage